ellenasakai/sakaiportfolio/final-project-part-one.md

 By 2027, the personality testing industry is expected to be a $6.5 billion industry (leaders) with there already being well over 2,500 personality assessments (Psychometric success).
 Further, it was interesting to read about how 80% of Fortune 500 Companies use personality tests (https://leaders.com/articles/business/personality-tests/) to determine the hiring of their employees.

-For this final project, I hope to achieve a data visualization that shows the positive and negative effects of mandating a personality assessment in choosing
+For this final project, I hope to achieve a data visualization that shows the positive and negative effects of mandating a personality assessment within a working environment.

 Set-Up: Personality tests are a factor in determining both hiring opportunities and psychological personality traits.
 There are over 2,500 personality tests.
 Conflict: As the tool remains a very powerful form of assessment, one might combat this by pointing out the ethical concerns and validity of measuring innumerable amounts of human personalities.